SadieCub/SadieCub/README.md

 Here are some ideas to get you started:

+I'm Sadie Cubitt;

-# 🔭 I’m currently working on my Data Science Skills Bootcamp.
+div.cm - line 🔭 I’m currently working on my Data Science Skills Bootcamp.
 I am new to computer programming, Python and Java Script as well as using GitHub and Git in general.
 I am learning a great deal and look forward to being able to impress future employers very soon!

-# 🌱 I’m currently learning Data Science, Python and Java Script.
+🌱 I’m currently learning Data Science, Python and Java Script.

-# 👯 I’m looking to collaborate on code for applications realted to Education for children and young people ages 2 to 16.
+👯 I’m looking to collaborate on code for applications realted to Education for children and young people ages 2 to 16.

-# 🤔 I’m looking for help with everything right now!
+🤔 I’m looking for help with everything right now!

-# 💬 Ask me about my life - I am 34 years old and making a career change.
+💬 Ask me about my life - I am 34 years old and making a career change.
 Ask me anything.

-# 📫 How to reach me: sadie.cubitt@gmail.com
+📫 How to reach me: sadie.cubitt@gmail.com

-# 😄 Pronouns: She/Her
+😄 Pronouns: She/Her

-# ✨ Fun Fact: I'm a twin.
+✨ Fun Fact: I'm a twin.

 -->